rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-iii-shell.md

 <center>*Figure II: ZSH with Powerlevel-9k Theme | l: Ubuntu r: CentOS*</center>

-**I love it!** And it doesn´t only looks good, it also comes in very handy if you work e.g. with `Git` as you can see on *Figure IX* for example.
+**I love it!** And it doesn´t only looks good, it also comes in very handy if you work e.g. with `Git` as you can see on *Figure II* for example.
 The right screenshot shows you that I am in a git branch called *featurebranch* and the color indicates me, that my workingtree is either clean and theres nothing to commit (green) or that new files were added and needs to be commited (orange).

 ---
 **More!
 More!
 More!**